Nine ways to say Hello in Arabic that are colloquial, fun, and not your super basic “Salaam ‘Aleikum”.

 Or the person you’re speaking to might not be a Muslim.
 Or maybe you’re not and feel uncomfortable with Muslim greetings.

 Or maybe you just want to be more casual.
 You don’t say “hello” all the time to people you know; you say “hi” or maybe even “hey” or “what’s up”.
+In Lebanon, you can even say “hi”!
+(See our list of Levantine Arabic words and phrases).

 In the same way, you might want to say hello in Arabic in one of the following more casual, common, colloquial ways.